PRTG Manual: File Content Sensor

 The File Content sensor checks a text file (for example, a log file) for certain strings.

-Additionally, the sensor quotes matching lines in the sensor message.
+Additionally, this sensor quotes matching lines in the sensor message.

 For a detailed list and descriptions of the channels that this sensor can show, see section Channel List.

-▪This sensor requires that the LanmanServer service runs on the target computer.
+- This sensor requires that the LanmanServer service runs on the target system.

-▪This sensor does not officially support binary files.
-If you would still like to monitor binary files contrary to our recommendation, choose the option Always transmit the entire file in the sensor settings, option File Transmission Handling.
+- This sensor does not officially support binary files.
+If you want to monitor them anyway, select Always transmit the entire file in the sensor settings.

-▪Try using the fully qualified domain name (FQDN) of the target device if the sensor does not get a connection with the IP address.
+- Try the fully qualified domain name (FQDN) of the target system if the sensor does not get a connection with the IP address.

 You cannot add this sensor to the hosted probe of a PRTG Hosted Monitor instance.
 If you want to use this sensor, add it to a remote probe device.